ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In either case, the node only knows the current Gid of the group, as learned from received or intercepted messages exchanged in the group.
 As detailed below, the node can contact the Group Manager, and request the group name and URI to the group-membership resource corresponding to that Gid.
 Then, it can use that information to either join the group as a candidate group member, get the latest keying material as a current group member, or retrieve authentication credentials used in the group as a signature verifier.
 To this end, the node sends a Group Name and URI Retrieval Request, as per {{Section 4.2.1.1 of I-D.ietf-ace-key-groupcomm}}.

-In particular, the node sends a CoAP FETCH request to the endpoint /ace-group at the Group Manager formatted as defined in {{Section 4.2.1 of I-D.ietf-ace-key-groupcomm}}.
+That is, the node sends a CoAP FETCH request to the endpoint /ace-group at the Group Manager formatted as defined in {{Section 4.2.1 of I-D.ietf-ace-key-groupcomm}}.
 Each element of the CBOR array 'gid' is a CBOR byte string (REQ13), which encodes the Gid of the group for which the group name and the URI to the group-membership resource are requested.

 Upon receiving the Group Name and URI Retrieval Request, the Group Manager processes it as per {{Section 4.2.1 of I-D.ietf-ace-key-groupcomm}}.
 The success Group Name and URI Retrieval Response is formatted as defined in {{Section 4.2.1 of I-D.ietf-ace-key-groupcomm}}.
-In particular, each element of the CBOR array 'gid' is a CBOR byte string (REQ13), which encodes the Gid of the group for which the group name and the URI to the group-membership resource are provided.
+Each element of the CBOR array 'gid' is a CBOR byte string (REQ13), which encodes the Gid of the group for which the group name and the URI to the group-membership resource are provided.

 For each of its groups, the Group Manager maintains an association between the group name and the URI to the group-membership resource on one hand, and only the current Gid for that group on the other hand.
 That is, the Group Manager does not maintain an association between the former pair and any other Gid for that group than the current, most recent one.